eleanordare/bxms-eap-ansible-install/README.md

 ## Getting Started
 1. Clone this git repo to your host machine (`git clone https://github.com/eleanordare/bxms-eap-ansible-install.git`).
-2. Make sure Ansible is installed on your host.
+2. Make sure Ansible is installed on your host (`sudo yum install ansible`).
 3. Update group_vars/all/all.yml to reflect your environment.
 4. Update inventory to reflect your environment.
 5. Update the main bxms6.4-eap7.0-centos7.yml playbook with your transfer method of choice (see below).
+If you're installing with the copy-from-controller transfer method, make sure to have your product files downloaded and referenced with the proper variables.
-5. Run `ansible-playbook bxms6.4-eap7.0-centos7.yml` on host.
+6. Run `ansible-playbook bxms6.4-eap7.0-centos7.yml` on host.

 ## Transfer Methods